Geoffrey Lewis (actor)

 Geoffrey Bond Lewis (July 31, 1935 – April 7, 2015) was an American actor.
 He appeared in more than 200 films and television shows, and was principally known for his film roles alongside Clint Eastwood and Robert Redford.
-He often portrayed villains or quirky characters.
+He often portrayed villains or eccentric characters.

 Life and career

 Lewis was born July 31, 1935, in Plainfield, New Jersey, but spent much of his youth in Wrightwood, California.
 He studied theater arts at San Bernardino Valley College for two years, then worked as a truck driver and at other odd jobs before launching his career as an actor.
 He took acting classes at the Neighborhood Playhouse in New York City and performed off-Broadway and at regional theaters in Massachusetts.
 He tried breaking into Hollywood in the 1960s.